skovy/skovy.dev/content/blog/put-more-things-into-components/index.md

 </Track.Impression>
 ```

-hooks:

-- still requires a new component if you want fine detail over which section is impressed
+Since the impression tracking is really only a hook, you make consider using
+a custom `useImpressionTracking` instead.
+However, this still has the problem
+of needing to create a new component anytime you need to track an impression
-- click tracking doesn't make sense has a hook so i'd rather have consistent APIs
+at a specific point in the tree.
+Additionally, click tracking doesn't make
+as much sense as a hook so I'd prefer to keep consistent APIs between the two
+(components).

 This can also easily extend and apply to experimentation or feature toggling.
 It can also reuse these tracking components within since you likely want to